 |Mustard seeds||1 tsp|

 |Whole red chilli||1|

-- Wash rice and dal and cook them in pressure cooker with peppercorns and salt and 3 cups of water.
+- Wash rice and dal and cook them in pressure cooker with peppercorns, salt and 3 cups of water.
 Once it whistles, lower the heat and wait for 5 minutes and then switch off the flame.
 Open the cooker when steam dies down.
-The rice and dal should be soft and mushy.
+Rice and dal should be soft and mushy.
 You can mash them a bit if you want or leave it as it is.